 Royal Caribbean is known for being family-friendly, and of course for families with small kids, it's hard to beat a few days at sea with Mickey Mouse and pals aboard Disney Cruise Line.
 Singles and couples may prefer to find a smaller vessel, which typically is geared more towards adults vacationing without any little ones.

-Some of our best holiday memories involve food, and it's as true in the Caribbean as it is back home.
-From pasteles to pork rolls, rice with pigeon peas to rum egg nog, here are some great authentic Latin and Caribbean holiday dishes and recipes for an authentic island holiday feast.
+Some of the best holiday memories involve food, and it's as true in the Caribbean as it is back home.
+From pastels to pork rolls, rice with pigeon peas to rum eggnog, there are great authentic Latin and Caribbean holiday dishes and recipes for a tasty island holiday feast.
 Visitors shouldn't miss out on the various street food options, including Jamaican meat patties, jerk chicken, roti, and even curried goat.

-The Caribbean is home to a number of duty-free ports like Charlotte Amalie in the U.S. Virgin Islands where you can save big on luxury items like jewelry and perfume as well as rum and other liquor.
-If you want something with more of an island flavor, check out our list of authentic Caribbean gifts like a ship in a bottle, spices or confections.
+The Caribbean is home to many of duty-free ports, like Charlotte Amalie in the U.S. Virgin Islands.
+These outlets offer discounts on luxury items like jewelry and perfume as well as rum and other liquor.
+For souvenirs with more of an island flavor, check out authentic Caribbean gifts like a ship in a bottle, spices or confections.